#

 Mike Holtzman's Harrowing Story "The House at the End of the World," is Published in the Spring 2020 Issue of Solstice Literary Magazine!
 Read it: https://solsticelitmag.org/content/the-house-at-the-end-of-the-world/

 "I am so taken with this story, with the language, with the prose poetry, and the moving way Holtzman depicts the flood," said Solstice Editor-in-Chief Lee Hope Betcher.
 "I love the range he shows in his work."

 “Mike Holtzman brings us a story not just for our time….but for all time.
 Relevant, passionate and accessible story-telling that tackles head-on some of today’s biggest challenges – race and climate change.
 This is clearly a writer to be watched….and read.”-Brian F. Keane, Author, “Green is Good”

-Mike Holtzman's Acclaimed Short-Story, "Paper Dolls of the East,” is Published in the Summer 2019 Issue of Solstice; Moving Tale of Syrian Refugees Also Named a Finalist for the Tucson Festival of Books' Literature Prize and Wins Accolades from Lorian Hemingway and Glimmer Train!
+Mike Holtzman's Award-winning Short-Story, "Paper Dolls of the East,” is Published in the Summer 2019 Issue of Solstice; Moving Tale of Syrian Refugees Also Named a Finalist for the Tucson Festival of Books' Literature Prize and Wins Accolades from Lorian Hemingway and Glimmer Train!